hubtty/hubtty/doc/source/index.rst

    deal with a large number of review requests across a large number of projects.

- * Offline Use -- Hubtty syncs information about changes in subscribed projects to a local database and local git repos.
+ * Offline Use -- Hubtty syncs information about pull requests in subscribed projects to a local database and local git repos.
 All review operations are performed against that database and then synced back to Github.